Probing long-lived axions at the KOTO experiment: Bounds and projections for axions

-We find that at Step-1, KOTO cannot probe new regions in the parameter space and it is sensitive only in regions already covered by other proton beam-dump experiments for all coupling scenarios.
+We find that at Step 1, KOTO cannot probe new regions in the parameter space, and it is sensitive only in regions already covered by other proton beam dump experiments for all coupling scenarios.
 The \textit{non-}observation of additional signal on top of the expected backgrounds in the past KOTO $K_L \to \pi^0\bar{\nu}\nu$ analyses only confirms the results of these past experiments.
-While for scenarios with photon coupling domination in the future also KOTO Step-2 cannot compete with the past electron beam-dump experiments E137 and E141, it can probe new regions of parameter space for larger masses ($m_a \gtrsim m_{\pi^0}$) for scenarios with gluonic coupling thanks to enhanced axion production through mixing with other neutral pseudoscalars.
+While for scenarios with photon coupling domination in the future, KOTO Step 2 cannot compete with the past electron beam dump experiments E137 and E141 either, it can probe new regions of parameter space for larger masses ($m_a \gtrsim m_{\pi^0}$) for scenarios with gluonic coupling thanks to enhanced axion production through mixing with other neutral pseudoscalars.